Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.SemanticCatalogue/README.md

 ```

 This does not publish the package.
 Inspect the NuGet dependency manifest and catalogue contents before a separately authorized release.

+## Approved structural directions

+See [the decision record](CURATION-DECISIONS.md) for D1-D3 and migration from 0.1.0.
+A gravity evaluation result contains the vector and scalar potential.
+The original position ID remains the ellipsoidal-depth representation, specializing a new generic geodetic position.
+Provider execution and representation guarantees remain in provider contracts.
+The directions and all 36 individual concepts are approved and recorded as Reviewed.